BenGregory23/SKOP-API-documentation/doctor.md

 ### getCurrentFocus

-`getCurrentFocus` will get the current focus.
+`getCurrentFocus` returns the current focus as a string.

 ```javascript
 let variable = doctor.getCurrentFocus();
 ```

 ### setGain